drohr/plex-voddler-plugin/README.md

 ## Known Issues

 * No playback on rental movies, only browsing. (server side issue)
-* You can't choose to resume a movie or not, if a resume point exists, then it will resume
+* You can't choose to resume a movie or not, if a resume point exists, then the player will ignore it and start from the beginning
 * Seekbar not working, should be fixed with javascript support
 * The search disregardes the adultfilter and doesn't allow adult content (server side mabye?)
 * Transcoded video is not fully supported and has some glitches